Toxyn

-Toxyn (Ruth Mastorakis) is a fictional character, a superhero in the Marvel Universe, member of the Strikeforce: Morituri.
+Toxyn (Ruth Mastorakis) is a superhero appearing in American comic books published by Marvel Comics.
+The character is depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Toxyn was created by writer Peter B. Gillis and artist Brent Anderson.
 She made her first cameo appearance, standing in the shadows, in the finale of Strikeforce: Morituri #5 (April 1987).
 She made her first full appearance in issue #6 and joined the Strikeforce: Morituri in issue #8, as part of the second-generation Morituri.
 She was a regular cast member until her death in issue #21.
 Judging from her surname and her relation to a man named "Nikos", the character appears to be at least partially of Greek origin.